 The broadcaster, singer and culture lover has spent decades supporting the endangered north-east language and lore

-Frieda Morrison, the organiser of the Doric Film Festival, is a champion for north-east history and heritage.
+Frieda Morrison, the organiser of the Doric Film Festival, had a high regard for Alex Salmond.

-Frieda Morrison, the organiser of the Doric Film Festival, is a champion for north-east history and heritage.
+Frieda Morrison, the organiser of the Doric Film Festival, had a high regard for Alex Salmond.

 Frieda Morrison is one of those little coiled springs of energy who is never short of ideas or imagination when it comes to promoting her beloved Doric.